dzvid/gobarber-web/README.md

    npm install
    ```
+3. Create the `.env` file, use the `.env.example` as template, it has a `REACT_APP_BASE_URL` variable that receives the API address for the production build.

-3. Make sure the backend service is running.
+4. Make sure the [backend service](https://github.com/tukno/gobarber-api) is running.

-4. Open a terminal window and start the development server:
+5. Open a terminal window and start the development server:

    ```sh
    yarn start